Steyr-Mannlicher STM-556 / Rheinmetall-Steyr RS-556 assault rifle

 Cyclic rate of fire, rounds/min | 600-800 |

-STM-556 assault rifle was first introduced in 2012 by famous Austrian gun making company Steyr-Mannlicher.
-In 2016 it was announced that this rifle will be entered into Bundeswehr (German army) contest to replace HK G36 rifles now in service.
-To participate in this contest, Steyr-Mannlicher teamed with another famous military contractor, German-based Rheinmetall company, and their entry is designated RS-556 (as Rheinmetall-Steyr).
+The STM-556 Assault Rifle was first introduced in 2012 by the famous Austrian gun making company Steyr-Mannlicher.
+In 2016 it was announced that this rifle will be entered into the Bundeswehr (German Army) contest to replace the HK G36 rifles then in service.
+To participate in this contest, Steyr-Mannlicher teamed up with another famous military contractor, the German-based company Rheinmetall.
+Their entry is specifically designated as RS-556 (for Rheinmetall-Steyr).

-The STM-556 / RS-556 rifle represents an attempt to merge now-ubiquitous US M4 carbine ergonomics and layout with certain advanced features, borrowed from famous Steyr AUG-77 assault rifle.
+The STM-556 / RS-556 Rifle represents an attempt to merge the now ubiquitous U.S. M4 Carbine‘s ergonomics and layout with certain other advanced features, borrowed from their own famous Steyr AUG-77 Assault Rifle.

-Steyr-Mannlicher STM-556 / Rheinmetall–Steyr RS-556 assault rifle is based on US M4 carbine, using same basic layout with two-part receiver, made from aluminum alloy and connected by two cross-pins.
-All controls are also similar to M4,except that they are made fully ambidextrous.
-Key differences between STM-556 and standard M4 carbine lay in the gas system and barrel-receiver interface.
-The barrel on STM-556 is quick-detachable, with replacement system based on the proven Steyr AUG.
-Change of the barrel requires no tools and no disassembly, and takes less than a minute.
-The gas system is also based on the Steyr AUG, with manual gas regulator and short-stroke gas piston.
+The key differences between an STM-556 and a standard M4 Carbine lay in the gas system and barrel-receiver interface.
+The barrel on STM-556 is quick-detachable, with a replacement system based on the proven Steyr AUG.
+Changing the barrel requires no tools or disassembly, and takes less than a minute.
+The gas system is also based on the Steyr AUG, with a manual gas regulator with short-stroke gas piston.